dekuvjs/chick-gold-backend-challenge/README.md

 ## Description

 This project provides an API to solve the classic Water Jug Problem.
-It allows users to determine the sequence of steps needed to measure out a specific amount of water using two jugs of different capacities.
+It allows users to determine the sequence of steps needed to measure out a specific amount of water using two jugs of different capacities and returns.
+The sequence with fewer steps.

 ## Table of Contents